lijingyi-98/lijingyi-98.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am pursuing my Ph.D. degree at School of Computer Science and Engineering, Sun Yat-Sen University (SYSU), co-supvised by Prof. <a href='https://chen-website.github.io/'>Lin Chen a>, and Prof. <a href='https://sites.google.com/view/xcsysu/home?pli=1'Xu Chen a>.
+I am pursuing my Ph.D. degree at School of Computer Science and Engineering, Sun Yat-Sen University (SYSU), co-supvised by <a href='https://chen-website.github.io/'> Prof. Lin Chen </a>, and <a href='https://sites.google.com/view/xcsysu/home?pli=1'> Prof. Xu Chen </a>.
 Prior to joining SYSU, I obtained my B.Eng. and B.A. (double degree) from South China University of Technology (SCUT).

 My interest includes edge intelligence and privacy preservation.
 Recently, I have focused on issues related to large models inference and training at edge.